 Attempting to sleep and wake at regular intervals means that you are going to bed and waking up at the same time every day of the week.
 Setting a consistent sleep schedule helps regulate the body’s internal clock.

 Not only can this help if you have difficulty falling asleep or waking up, but it also ensures you get enough hours of sleep.
 As a result, your sleep quality should improve.

-Adults with irregular sleep schedules are at an increased risk for cardiometabolic issues.
+Adults with irregular sleep schedules are at an increased risk for cardiometabolic issues, including poor glucose control and possibly even diabetes.
 Therefore, experts suggest keeping a regular schedule instead.

 To get started, pick an appropriate bedtime and wake-up that allows you to get between 7 and 9 hours of rest every night.
 Then, make sure you stick with this schedule throughout the week, including on the weekends.